Chain-of-Thought Reasoning Fallacy: Traces Are Not Truth¶

 Visible step-by-step output resembles reasoning but does not constitute it — the explanation is generated after the answer, not before.

-When a model outputs "first I checked X, then I concluded Y," the steps look like deduction, and practitioners treat the conclusion as verified: a coherent chain implies a sound answer.
+When a model outputs "first I checked X, then I concluded Y," the steps look like deduction.
+Practitioners then treat the conclusion as verified, because a coherent chain seems to imply a sound answer.

 The steps are generated text.
 They correlate with correct answers on training-distribution tasks but do not causally produce them.
 Source: Turpin et al., NeurIPS 2023